Skip to content

 Diagnosing illnesses e.g. consultations, X-rays, MRIs

-Lost and stolen pets e.g. advertising, rewards, cost of animal
+Lost and stolen pets e.g. advertising, rewards, refund of purchase price

 Third party liability cover e.g. your dog harms someone or their property

-Emergency boarding fees e.g. while you are hospitalised
+Emergency boarding fees e.g. if you are unexpectedly hospitalised

 • Not typically covered